Hammarn/1MB335/Lab4.md

-OBS!
-Protocol is in progress.

 # Session 4 - annotate your mitochondrial genome

 ## Introduction / Background information to Session 4

-During Session 3, you assembled a circular, orientated mitochondrial genome - basically a sequence of nucleotides.
-In this session you will make sense of these nucleotides.
+During Session 3, you went through the steps to assemble a circular mitochondrial genome; finally, you orientated it.
+In this session you will make sense of the sequence.
 The mitochondrial genome, like the nuclear genome, codes for proteins, transfer RNA (tRNA) and ribosomal RNA (rRNA).
 These elements are necessary for the function of the mitochondria.
 For example, the proteins are involved in ATP synthesis and protein synthesis; the tRNA are necessary for the translation from RNA to protein; and the rRNA are necessary to assemble the ribosomes.
 Other elements also necessary for the mitochondria to function are coded for in the nuclear DNA.

 'Annotation' means finding the location of the different elements in the genome.
 This can be done in different ways.
 For example, one can look for conserved sequences between different species.
 It is also possible to predict the location of protein coding genes by searching for start codons (such as ATG - remember the part about *cox1* in Session 3) and promoters.
 Once you have annotated the genome and know where a given gene is, it is easy to extract that gene and e.g. use it for comparative approaches (Session 5) or to build phylogenies (like you will do in the bioinformatics project: Sessions 6-8).